Skip to content

 Rights:

 We request first serial rights and non-exclusive, indefinite archival rights.
-As well as the right to publish in a limited print collections.
 Any rights not used by the publisher within twelve months will return to the author.

 Requirements: